 row[1] = float(row[1]) * 2Python scripting is perfect for users familiar with data science workflows, offering an intuitive way to manipulate datasets using Pythonic syntax.

-If your script throws an error, GridScript will display a descriptive message in the editor panel.
+If your script throws an error, Gridscript will display a descriptive message in the editor panel.
 Errors don’t modify your grid, ensuring your data stays safe while you debug.

 Scripts are stored as part of your Project.
 You can re-run them, modify them inline, or export them together with your data in a.gspj file.